 The CUNY Postdoctoral Development Program was initiated to meet the training and professional development needs of postdoctoral researchers at the University.
-The program is administered through the Office of the Vice Chancellor for Research and overseen by a six-member postdoctoral planning committee comprised of three faculty and three postdoctoral research fellows chosen based on consultation with the Research Deans and/or Deans of Science at the CUNY campuses.
+The program is administered through the Office of the Vice Chancellor for Research.

 Postdoc Travel Awards

 The aim of this program is to provide postdoctoral associates at CUNY support (up to $1000 for travel and accomodations) for presenting scholarly activities at national or international conferences.
 To accommodate different conference schedules, we have two deadlines for applications for travel in 2016 (Round A for travel between January 1 through June 30/ Round B for travel between July 1 through Dec 31).

-Proposals for Round A can be submitted starting from November 5, 2014 with funding decisions made by early Dec 2014.
+Proposals for Round A can be submitted starting from November 19, 2015 with funding decisions made by late December 2015.

-Each postdoc may only submit one proposal per calendar year.
+(Please note: Each postdoc may only submit one proposal per calendar year.)

 POSTDOCTORAL TRAVEL AWARDS - ROUND 11 - EARLY (A) 2016 (For travel between January 1 through June 30)